ashuftw/working-notes/content/Literature/240410 Bayes Risk - Action and Conditional Risk.md

 - $\lambda( a=2\mid s= 1)$ : High
 - $\lambda( a=2\mid s= 2)$ : Low

-Give that we use a Bayes Classifier to make diagnosis a on the Patient.
+Give that we use a [[240410 Bayesian Classifier|Bayes Classifier]] to make diagnosis $a$ on the Patient.
 The *Conditional Risk* can be calculated as follows.